-Bracing is the term used to describe the arrangement of wooden struts that are fixed to the underside of the guitar’s sound board, supporting the resonant capabilities of the sound board, allowing the timber used to be thin enough to vibrate but strong enough to support a large surface area.
+Bracing is the term used to describe the arrangement of wooden struts that are fixed to the underside of the guitar’s sound board, supporting the sound board, allowing the timber used to be thin enough to vibrate but strong enough to support a large surface area.

 Fan bracing consists of positioning between 5 – 7 struts in a fan like manner, pointing toward the 12th fret of the instrument.
-The added tensile strength afforded to the soundboard allowed guitar bodies to increase dramatically in size and gain sufficient volume to be accepted as a ‘serious’ musical instrument capable of accompanying other instruments of the same period.
+The added tensile strength afforded to the soundboard allowed guitar bodies to increase dramatically in size and gain sufficient volume.
+This allowed guitars to be accepted as ‘serious’ musical instruments capable of accompanying other instruments of the same period.

-However, to the question of who invented the acoustic guitar, most people credit Antonio Torres Jurado due to the design of the guitar becoming standardised and remaining largely unchanged since being first developed.
-While other advancements have since come along in the form of X-bracing, facilitating the development of the even louder steel string guitar it’s fair to say that without the important work of Antonio Torres Jurado and the development of many of the earlier stringed instruments of the ancient world, through to the middle ages the guitar we know and love may have turned out very differently.
+However, to the question of who invented the acoustic guitar, most people credit Antonio Torres Jurado due to the design of the guitar becoming standardised and remaining largely unchanged since.
+While other advancements have since come along in the form of X-bracing, facilitating the greater volume of steel strings and the development of the steel string guitar it’s fair to say that without the important work of Antonio Torres Jurado and the development of many of the earlier stringed instruments of the ancient world, through to the middle ages the guitar we know and love may have turned out very differently.